How do you manage your Strategic Performance?

 At best, the general intentions developed through the Strategy Formulation Process defines in a clear manner WHAT is most important and WHY.
 However, for the strategy to be executable, it will have to be translated into actions and success measurements if there is to be any chance of dealing with the question of HOW to go forward with success.
 This transforms the strategy into execution and in that process will have to be framed in a way that relates to the whole organisation.
 In this context, line of sight of all employees becomes critical.
 It needs to be clear to everyone: How they can contribute to making this strategy successful.
 Furthermore, progress and success need to be monitored and transparent to everyone and regularly communicated.

 In 1954, Peter Drucker introduced the model of Management by Objectives (MBO) in his book: ‘The Practise of Management’.
-In many ways MBO can be considered the predecessor of many strategic execution models or tools that have followed.
+In many ways MBO can be considered the predecessor of many strategic performance management models or tools that have followed.
 We will briefly outline a few below.
 The MBO model introduced a methodology to transform organisational objectives into individual objectives based on joint plan between employee and supervisor followed by action, measurement of success and regular review.
 In his book Drucker also introduced the concept of SMART objectives or goals, and thereby laid the foundation for performance oriented strategy execution management.

 in the 1970’s, scholars and practitioners started to enhance the MBO way of thinking.
 Robert Kaplan and David Norton introduced a breakthrough methodology with their Balanced Scorecard (BSC) approach, which provided a more structured approach to cascading the strategy throughout the organisation.
 Since then numerous similar structural approaches have been developed and applied.
 Apart from the BSC approach we will shortly describe the Objectives and Key Results (OKR) methodology as well as a couple of others.

-In general these methods can be called tools for managing the strategic process all the way to execution.
+In general these methods can be called tools for managing the strategic performance process all the way to execution.
 The purpose of of these tools is in essence the following:

 - Clarify the role and objectives of every employee relating to the strategy